-a bit About Me
+a bit about me

-building on the shoulders of giants
+building on the

 My work is shaped by the wisdom and bravery of Designers who’ve come before me.
 This mind-map illustrates the abundant roots from which my work blooms.